 Latest Coronavirus Travel Guidance for Passengers

-Some of our seating guidelines are changing from Monday 17th May and we would like to invite you to take some time to familiarise yourself with the latest guidelines we have in place to keep you and your fellow passengers safe and how you can plan ahead to make your journey run smoothly.
+We would encourage passengers to take some time to familiarise yourself with the latest guidelines we have in place to keep you and your fellow passengers safe and how you can plan ahead to make your journey run smoothly.

-- All Forward Facing seating will be permitted to be used by passengers as required.
+- All seating on the vehicle will be permitted to be used by passengers as required.

-- Buggies may be stowed in the Buggy/Wheelchair area, if no Wheelchair is onboard.
+- Buggies may be stowed in the buggy/wheelchair area, if no wheelchair is onboard.
 They must not obstruct the aisle and should be folded down at busy times.
-Parents & children are not permitted to sit in the Buggy Zone Area and must be seated in the forward facing seats.
+Parents & children will now be permitted to sit in the buggy zone area.

-- At busy travelling times it may not always be possible to socially distance and passengers may need to sit next to each other.
+- At busy travelling times, it may not be possible to keep space between yourself and others and passengers may need to sit next to each other.

 - You should continue to keep space between yourself and others when it is possible to do so, such as at less busy times and when waiting for the bus.